awsdocs/amazon-aurora-user-guide/doc_source/aurora-multi-master.md

 ### Adding a DB instance to a multi\-master cluster<a name="aurora-multi-master-add-instance"></a>

  You need more than one DB instance to see the benefits of a multi\-master cluster\.
-You can create another DB instance afterward using the procedures from [Adding Aurora replicas to a DB cluster](aurora-replicas-adding.md)\.
-The difference for multi\-master clusters is that the new DB instance has read/write capability instead of a read\-only Aurora Replica\.
+After you create the first instance, you can create other DB instances, up to a maximum of four DB instances, using the procedures from [Adding Aurora replicas to a DB cluster](aurora-replicas-adding.md)\.
+The difference for multi\-master clusters is that the new DB instances all have read/write capability instead of being read\-only Aurora Replicas\.
 Use the same AWS instance class for all DB instances within the multi\-master cluster\.

 ## Managing Aurora multi\-master clusters<a name="aurora-multi-master-managing"></a>